tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 That gave me something to go on: I knew I wanted a scale with a font size pretty close to what I had given my hero-heading.
 And since this was to be the biggest heading on the page, I knew this size had to be several steps up the ladder, since I needed room for my smaller headings.

-It was almost like an algorithm in my brain to filter out scales that were worth trying out.
+It was almost like an algorithm in my brain to filter out scales that were potentially compatible with me.
 I knew what I wanted in a scale and wasn't just blindly dating one after the other.

-Now, even still this was a lot of messing around.
+Now, this still took a lot of messing around.
 How many heading-hierarchies do I need for this site?
 Do I maybe wanna skip a scale-step between adjacent headings so that my `h1` sticks out even more from my `h2s`?
 I want to live boldly, so how bold do I want my headings to be?

+Nobody can answer these questions for You.

 I settled these questions for myself.
 I committed to a scale with 3 steps, we had some adventures, we were living life...
 Then I added a blog to my site -- which means more headings... so my scale can't really handle my content anymore...